sw3103/movemouse/README.md

 Allow Move Mouse to adjust your volume control when running.
 ### Continue performing actions when session is locked
 By default, Move Mouse will not continue running if you lock your session.
 Enable this option if you would like Move Mouse to continue working even when your session is locked.
+### Pause when running on battery
+Automatically pauses Move Mouse when running on battery power.
 ### Enable Logging
 Enables trace logging which can be useful to diagnose why Move Mouse may not be behaving as expected.
 ## Appearance